-That changed in 20th and 21st centuries when gambling became a favorite recreational activity.
+That changed in the 20th and 21st centuries when gambling became a favorite recreational activity.
 Rhode Island politicians saw the chance for additional revenue while noticing Connecticut’s gambling expansion enticing residents of the Ocean State to spend their Discretionary income at Foxwoods and Mohegan Sun.

 Before the 1990s

 - By 1947 the State had opened two racetracks – first Narragansett Park, then Lincoln Downs.
-The industry thrived until the mid-1970s, when both tracks closed.
+The industry thrived until the mid-1970s when both tracks closed.

 - One of the most beloved racehorses of all time, Seabiscuit, won his first race at Narragansett Park in 1935.